 Waterfalls and dazzling displays of light filled spray.
 Nature’s show and tell performance is never boring for kids and adults alike.
-Ample rainfall in The Catlins and Fiordland National Park create perfect high water flow conditions for dazzling waterfall displays.
+Ample rainfall in The Catlins and Fiordland National Park create perfect high water flow conditions for stunning waterfall displays.
 These walks are part of a series of Short Walks in New Zealand.
 Unmissable, unforgettable walks and that’s just the start…

 - Boat trip with its views of the forest from the lake, absolutely stunning